“If I can persuade a German to throw down his rifle, I have deprived Germany of a soldier, without also having to kill the man.” –Lord Northcliffe

 Interestingly enough, although the premise has a witch fighting in a World War-like setting, Izetta does not present a simple conflict between magic and modern technology.
 Izetta herself is shown to use her magic to operate modern military technologies.
 But where men operate their military technologies through physical, mechanical controls, the witch Izetta operates such technologies through remote, psychic controls.

-In this way, to some extent the anime recalls Miyazaki’s scenario on the relations between human and technology, such as the one depicted in Miyazaki’s film Castle in the Sky.
-As Lamarre (2009) describes, such scenario distinguishes between depiction of men’s mechanical means of relating to technologies with girls’ magical means of relating to technologies, in order to rethink possibilities for human’s relationship with technology.
+In this way, to some extent the anime recalls Hayao Miyazaki’s scenario on the relations between human and technology, such as the one depicted in Miyazaki’s film Castle in the Sky.
+As Thomas Lamarre (2009) describes, such scenario distinguishes between depiction of men’s mechanical means of relating to technology with girls’ magical means of relating to technology, in order to rethink possibilities for human’s relationship with technology.
 Both Izetta and Castle in the Sky even choose the time period that is a critical point in the technological development of the modern world; that is, around the 19th to mid-20th century.

 However, Izetta takes a different turn from Castle in the Sky that seems to reflect the different situations between the periods in which both works were made.
 Miyazaki made Castle in the Sky on the backdrop of Japan’s industrial and economic rise and the Cold War’s looming threat of nuclear warfare; producing a focus on the consequences of physical technologies.
 Izetta, on the other hand, emerges in an era of intense growth in communications and information technologies.
 Thus, it is perhaps unsurprising that the anime takes a turn to the topic of propaganda, and thinks about its consequences.